marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

    }
    ```

-11. Checking the `statusQueryGetUri` endpoint will this time only tell us, if the execution was completed or not. to see what happened you must take a look at the Azure Storage Emulator.
+11. Checking the `statusQueryGetUri` endpoint will this time only tell us, if the execution was completed or not. to see what happened you must take a look at the Azure Storage Explorer.

    > ❔ **Question** - How many orchestration instances have been created?